sfink17/network-notes/team/cameron/src/_posts/2016-10-05-sockets-python.md

     server.serve_forever()
 ```

-Note that this uses utilities supplied by Python 3, the `socketserver` package,
+This is written for Python 3, there are some small incompatibilities that
-which did not exist in Python 2.
+prevent it from running on Python 2.

 Also, it uses the `ForkingMixIn`, which creates a new process for each request,
 for greater availability.